fordaj/lowpy/lowpy/README.md

 Notes relating to package development.

 # Version incrementing
+1. Increment the version in setup.py
-1. Delete dist and build folders
+2. Delete dist and build folders
-2. Build distributions
+3. Build distributions
 ```
 python3 setup.py sdist bdist_wheel
 ```
-3. Post to PyPI
+4. Post to PyPI
 ```
 python3 -m twine upload dist/*
 ```
-4. To upgrade, enter the current version as an argument in pip3:
+5. To upgrade, enter the current version as an argument in pip3:
 ```
 pip3 install lowpy==1.0.0
 ```